Personal Color Analysis

 how long have you been doing this?

-I’ve been working as a personal color analyst for 10 years.
+I’ve been working as a full-time personal color analyst for 12 years.
+I have been providing color analysis training since 2024.

 who did you train with?